 As Seen in Outdoor Swimmer Magazine

 This tour is for the adventurous wild swimmers and is the perfect balance of exploration and relaxation.
 Importantly, we know there is nothing more reviving and refreshing than swimming and dipping in hidden swimming spots, coves and beaches along the Devon Coast and with one long swim and additional swims each day, we’ll take you on a magical journey like no other.
-This tour includes the iconic Bantham Swoosh and Burgh Island swims – what’s not to love!
+This tour includes the iconic 6km Avon Estuary to Bantham Beach swim and Burgh Island swim – what’s not to love!

 Raid Cornwall and swim between Kingsands and Cawsands!